ebzzry/ebzzry.github.io/en/src/nix.md

     $ nix-env -iA nixos.zsh

 Zsh only becomes explicitly available for the user invoking it.
-If the username who ran that command is `john`, then the Zsh binary will be available as `/home/john/.nix-profile/bin/zsh`.
+If `john` is the username who ran that command, then the Zsh binary will be available as `/home/john/.nix-profile/bin/zsh`.
 If the user `mary` hasn’t installed Zsh to her profile, then it is unavailable to her.
-If Mary has the same channel as John, and she run that nix-env command, then Nix will no longer need to fetch the Zsh program data, from scratch.
-Instead, Nix makes the Zsh program data, created by the nix-env processes that John used earlier, to make Zsh available to Mary.
+If Mary has the same channel as John, and she runs the same nix-env command, then Nix will no longer need to fetch the Zsh program data, from scratch.
+Instead, Nix makes the Zsh program data, created by the nix-env process that John used earlier, to make Zsh available to Mary.
 However, if Mary uses the git checkout, or a different version of channels than the one used by John, and the versions of Zsh differ from the version of John, then the invocation of `nix-env` by Mary will fetch a newer instance of Zsh.